This is Halifax. This is home. I was born and raised a Halifax boy.

 It’s positively serene, a great place to take a break before you venture back beyond the fences, where things are happening.

 The whole town seems in the midst of an almost urgent process of renewal, becoming the sort of place that readily assimilates the very latest in art, style, and architecture.
 I was taken aback by the confident modernity of the new public library:

 Everywhere I looked, I thought when did that get there?
 It felt like nothing was the same.
 This isn’t the town I left in 1985, and that’s a good thing.
 Everything changes, but it’s rare, I think, that everything changes for the better.

 Actually, not quite everything changes, and always, it’s the immutable sea the draws you back.
 Even if you’re no salty dog.
-You can stand there, looking west, and get a sense of your small place in the world, in your small city, a town hugging an inlet off of something that seems to have no end.
+You can stand there, looking east, and get a sense of your small place in the world, in your small city, a town hugging an inlet off of something that seems to have no end.
 It’s the same feeling you might get when looking up at the stars on a clear night.
 There’s comfort in taking it all in, maybe because it helps you understand that nothing that seems like a big deal to you is actually big at all.
 Or maybe it’s knowing that when you’re gone, the object of your wonder will remain.
 Others to follow will look upon it just as you did, and feel the same.
 I didn’t make it quite as far as the harbour look-off today, so I don’t know who was there, but I’d be well surprised if there isn’t some kid who goes there on days like today and just looks out to sea.